Texas Tech University

 ECE 4324, ECE 4368

-Demo Day An important contribution to accomplish these objectives is our five-course sequence of stand-alone project laboratory courses.
+An important contribution to accomplish these objectives is our five-course sequence, 4 required and 1 optional elective, of stand-alone project laboratory courses.
 In each of the project laboratory courses, students are given a brief description of a complex, open-ended project.
 The students, usually working in teams, are required to design, develop, construct, and evaluate a system to satisfy the requirements for the project.
-Faculty advisors evaluate the project on the basis of finished products, required written reports, and oral presentations.
-By its very structure the project laboratory sequence gives our students considerable experience in dealing with open-ended design problems.
+Faculty advisors evaluate the project based on finished products, required written reports, and oral presentations.
+By its very structure, the project laboratory sequence gives our students considerable experience in dealing with open-ended design problems.
 They also gain experience in working closely with others and in written and oral communication.

 The material presented in the electrical and computer engineering lecture courses is incorporated in the project laboratory course sequence.
 The projects, however, are real-world problems that require students to go beyond the basic knowledge learned in the classroom.
 Through these experiences, students gain the technical maturity necessary to succeed in their chosen careers.
 In addition, the project laboratory courses address topics in engineering ethics and professionalism and help students develop the skills needed for lifelong learning.